collinjennings/techofself/nanoWorkflow.md

 8. Move up to the `www` folder.
 The easiest way is `cd ..` (that's with a space), which moves you up one folder in the system.

-9. Run the build command: `jekyll build -- destination ../public_html`
+9. Run the build command: `jekyll build --destination ../public_html`

 If you want to build the website without exiting `nano`, you can always open two windows and have `nano` open in one and just the terminal in the other, then write in one, save, and build the website in the other folder.